Toheeb/dismindup.com/src/posts/when-to-stop.md

 Because the “Layout” is broadening the scope of the issue.
 My body figured it out faster than my brain.
 All I needed to do is slow down and let my brain catch up.

 > That moment of reflection is when to decide, unbiasedly, to continue or to stop.

+---

+_if you'd like to try out the newsletter, here's a link to [subscribe](https://www.getrevue.co/profile/toheeb).
+You can unsubscribe at any fucking time._